e6quisitory/pyannote-benchmark/README.md

 ### Running Benchmark
 Have `pyannote.audio` installed, of course, as well as `yt-dlp` and `ffmpeg`.

-Also obtain a Hugging Face token for `pyannote.audio` speaker diarization and put it in the script.
+Also obtain a Hugging Face token for `pyannote.audio` speaker diarization and put it in the script (line `103`).

 Then simply run the script, passing in the GPU number you'd like to benchmark (obtain from `nvidia-smi`).
 ```